Fay Wray: Death

-Wray died in her sleep of natural causes in the night of August 8, 2004, in her apartment on Fifth Avenue Manhattan.
+Wray died in her sleep of natural causes on the night of August 8, 2004, in her apartment on Fifth Avenue Manhattan.
 She is interred at the Hollywood Forever Cemetery in Hollywood, California.

 Two days after her death, the lights of the Empire State Building were lowered for 15 minutes in her memory.

 Honors

 In 1989, Wray was awarded the Women in Film Crystal Award.
 Wray was honored with a Legend in Film award at the 2003 Palm Beach International Film Festival.
 For her contribution to the motion picture industry, Wray was honored with a star on the Hollywood Walk of Fame at 6349 Hollywood Blvd.
 She received a star posthumously on Canada's Walk of Fame in Toronto on June 5, 2005.
 A small park near Lee's Creek on Main Street in Cardston, Alberta, her birthplace, was named Fay Wray Park in her honor.
-The small sign at the edge of the park on Main Street has a silhouette of King Kong on it, remembering her role in King Kong.
+The small sign at the edge of the park on Main Street has a silhouette of King Kong.
 A large oil portrait of Wray by Alberta artist Neil Boyle is on display in the Empress Theatre in Fort Macleod, Alberta.
 In May 2006, Wray became one of the first four entertainers to be honored by Canada Post by being featured on a postage stamp.